WillBridge0789/ComicCraze-frontend/README.md

 If the command `firebase` is not found, run `npm install -g firebase-tools`

 ## Just in Case:
-1. run `firebase login --no-localhost`
+1. run `sudo firebase login --no-localhost`
 2. Follow steps